shijuvar/shijuvar/masterclass.md

 * Decomposition Patterns for Microservices
 * Domain-Driven Design (DDD)
 * A deep dive into gRPC and Protocol Buffers
-* Working with CockroachDB - A distributed, fault-tolerant database
 * A deep dive into distributed messaging/streaming systems: NATS and NATS JetStream
 * Building event-driven streaming systems with NATS JetStream
-* Microservices development with Go kit
+* Event Sourcing and CQRS

 ### Shiju Varghese
 --------------------------------------------------------